yin-zhang/face_detect/README.md

 ## Acknowledgments

 This work is a study of models developed by Google and distributed as a part of the [Mediapipe](https://github.com/google/mediapipe) framework.

+The code is motivated and heavily influenced by [this repository](https://github.com/wolterlw/hand_tracking)